 - Attendance requirements

-- List of required and recommended texts and materials
+- List of required and recommended texts, materials and technologies.

 - Statement of student responsibility for the information in the syllabus.